 Domain Entities in Python

-In my previous post, I've discussed the implementation of Value Objects.
+In the previous post, we discussed the implementation of Value Objects.
 This time let's focus on a different kind of Domain Objects - Entities.
 The distinction is pretty intuitive:

 Entities are usually big things like Customer, Ship, Rental Agreement.
 Values [value objects] are usually little things like Date, Money, Database Query (...)